niftyrifty/computervision/README.md

-# computervision
+# Caption Generating Program
-This repo is related to work related to computer vision and concepts in computer vision.
+This repo summarizes the final project I did on a caption generating program from images based on the "Show and Tell" Paper by Scientists at Google.